Now Open

 Is Washington Wheels Park accessible for beginners?

-Modern action sports parks typically include beginner zones with lower-angle features and smaller transitions alongside advanced sections.
-Washington Wheels Park is expected to serve riders of all skill levels, from first-time skaters to advanced BMX athletes.
+The park includes a range of features from beginner-friendly flatground and smaller transitions to advanced bowls and an Olympic-style qualifying course, so riders of all skill levels can find something to progress on.
 Early morning hours tend to be least crowded and best for beginners learning new skills.

 Related Resources